esmero/archipelago-documentation/docs/find_and_replace.md

 ## Available Actions

-!!! note "Important Note & Workflow Recommendation"

-    The Actions available through Archipelago's Advanced Batch Find and Replace can potentially have repository-wide effects.
-It is strongly recommended that you proceed with caution when executing any of the available Actions.

-    The Workflow Recommendation is to always first select the option to '☑️ only simulate and debug affected JSON' --> Then double check that the total effected changes shown reflect your intended amount of changes (Note: the total will always be multipled by a factor of 2, as the Actions count a first step of checking against your data, then the second step of applying the change.) --> Then once you have confirmed the simulated results match your intentend amount of changes, proceed with executing the Action you first simulated.

 The default options available through the Action dropdown menu include:
  - *Export Archipelago Digital Objects to CSV content item
  - Text based find and replace Metadata for Archipelago Digital Objects content item